England to face Australia in rugby league's Ashes for the first time since 2003

 Test matches between the two nations will be held in London, Liverpool and Leeds across three Saturdays from October 25.

-The tour will feature the first rugby league international at Wembley Stadium since the 2013 World Cup, as well as a clash at Everton's new Bramley-Moore Dock stadium, which opened in Liverpool last month, and Headingley in Leeds.
+The tour will feature the first rugby league international at Wembley Stadium since the 2013 World Cup, as well as a clash at Everton's new Bramley-Moore Dock stadium and Headingley in Leeds.

 - Super League fixtures 2025 - every game live on Sky 📒